mike42/gfx-php/docs/user/formats.rst

 Netpbm Formats
 ^^^^^^^^^^^^^^

 The Netpbm formats are a series of uncompressed bitmap formats, which can represent most types of image.
-The formats can be read by ``image-php``.
+The formats can be read by ``gfx-php``.

 :PNM: This is a file extension only.
 Files carrying ``.pnm`` extension can carry any of the below formats.
 :PPM: This is a color raster format.
 A PPM file is identified by the P6 magic number, and will be loaded into an instance of :class:`RgbRasterImage`.
 :PGM: This is a monochrome raster format.
 A PGM file is identified by the P5 magic number, and will be loaded instance of :class:`GrayscaleRasterImage`.
 :PBM: This is a 1-bit bitmap format.
 A PBM file is identified by the P4 header, and loaded into an instance of :class:`BlackAndWhiteRasterImage`.

-Each of these formats has both a binary and text encoding. ``image-php`` only supports the binary encodings at this stage.
+Each of these formats has both a binary and text encoding. ``gfx-php`` only supports the binary encodings at this stage.

 Output formats
 --------------